AmberC0209/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/image_classification.en.md

 </details>
 <br/>

-📱 **Edge Deployment**: Edge deployment is a method that places computing and data processing functions on user devices themselves, allowing devices to process data directly without relying on remote servers.
+📱 <b>Edge Deployment</b>: Edge deployment is a method that places computing and data processing functions on user devices themselves, allowing devices to process data directly without relying on remote servers.
 PaddleX supports deploying models on edge devices such as Android.
 For detailed edge deployment procedures, refer to the [PaddleX Edge Deployment Guide](../../../pipeline_deploy/edge_deploy.en.md).
 You can choose the appropriate deployment method for your model pipeline based on your needs and proceed with subsequent AI application integration.

 ## 4. Custom Development
-If the default model weights provided by the general image classification pipeline do not meet your requirements for accuracy or speed in your specific scenario, you can try to further fine-tune the existing model using **data from your specific domain or application scenario** to improve the recognition performance of the general image classification pipeline in your scenario.
+If the default model weights provided by the general image classification pipeline do not meet your requirements for accuracy or speed in your specific scenario, you can try to further fine-tune the existing model using <b>data from your specific domain or application scenario</b> to improve the recognition performance of the general image classification pipeline in your scenario.

 ### 4.1 Model Fine-tuning
 Since the general image classification pipeline includes an image classification module, if the performance of the pipeline does not meet expectations, you need to refer to the [Customization](../../../module_usage/tutorials/cv_modules/image_classification.en.md#四二次开发) section in the [Image Classification Module Development Tutorial](../../../module_usage/tutorials/cv_modules/image_classification.en.md) and use your private dataset to fine-tune the image classification model.